meacoding/techdegree-project-7/README.md

 Figuring out Chart.js was a feat.
 Sure, I consulted the documentation, but like many documentations it doesn't contain every little capability or command.
 My charts match every mockup detail except two.
 I omitted these details because they weren't required for project completion and time was of the essence.

 I should elaborate on two other aspects of the project.
 The SVGs in the Social Stats section required manual tweaking.
 Secondly, I chose to go with dynamically created content, instead of hard-coded static HTML.
-My content in this project is generated from an array of JavaScript objects and moving it to accept real, remote JSON would be straightforward.
+My content in this project is generated from an array of JavaScript objects and changing it to accept real, remote JSON would be straightforward.

 ![dashboard mockup-to-actual screenshot](https://user-images.githubusercontent.com/16675876/201547871-cb58c32c-a040-4a57-b3d9-549324a57f76.jpg)